jwds1978/jwds1978.github.io/_posts/2017-04-20-how-to-create-a-web-site-in-2017.md

   company.
 </p>
 <p>
-  There's a block within the default skin of <a
+  There's a block within the default skin of <a href="https://www.templatemonster.com/wordpress-themes/monstroid2.html" rel="external nofollow" target="_blank"
-    href="{{ site.uri.shortURL }}/Template-Monster_WordPress_Monstroid-2" rel="external" target="_blank" title="">Monstroid 2</a> where the main pros of the
-  template are listed.&nbsp; We'll use this block to advertise the 3 primary services:
+    title="">Monstroid 2</a> where the main pros of the template are listed.&nbsp; We'll use this block to advertise the 3 primary services:
   <ul>
     <li>
       Content Marketing